The problem with social media is that it isn’t.

 …and they’re always glad you came.

-Take a good look around – this is what “unity” looks like in a Fruity Pebble’d utopia.
+That’s right… take a good look around – this is what “unity” looks like in a Fruity Pebble’d utopia.

 Robespierre preached unity through revolution.
 And he used the French Lives Matter mob to destroy non-believers …in the name of unity.
 In the end, the mob destroyed Robespierre.